 “Come (my heart says) Seek God’s face!”
 Your face, Lord, I do seek.
 Do not hide your face from me.

-Consider how Paul alluded to this rich complex of meaning in the stories of Scripture when he wrote his second letter to the church in Corinth. (see below)
+Consider how Paul alluded to this rich complex of meaning in these stories of Scripture when he wrote his second letter to the church in Corinth. (see below)

 As you read Matthew 14-20, notice how many times Jesus predicts his coming suffering, death and resurrection (16, 17, 20).
 As in Mark, Matthew places these passion predictions in a cluster, setting up the coming events in Jerusalem.

-Here in chapter 17 is another classic story from the Synoptics: the transfiguration in which our friend Moses meets Jesus on the mountaintop in cloud and light.
+Chapter 17 of Matthew gives us another classic story from the Synoptics: the transfiguration in which our friend Moses meets Jesus on the mountaintop in cloud and light.
 Here is the dazzling glory of heaven descending to “dwell” on earth.
-Peter’s offer to build three tabernacles is a poetic re-reading of God’s ancient people creating holy space and inviting the One who is not bounded by time or space to dwell among them.
+Peter’s offer to build three tabernacles is a poetic re-reading of God’s ancient people creating holy space and inviting the One who is not bound by time or space to dwell among them.

 We have considered previously how the gospel writers tell the story of the Christ Event so that Jesus is always both truly human and truly divine.
 However, in this story of transfiguration, in this mysterious vision, heaven and earth intersect with unique meaning.
-The descriptions of Jesus come from descriptions written in Daniel and Ezekiel imagining end times, apocalyptic visions and at the same time they surely reflect the visionary experience of those who encountered the glory of the resurrected Christ.
+The descriptions of Jesus come from descriptions written in Daniel and Ezekiel imagining end times (apocalyptic visions) and at the same time the picture reflects the visionary experience of those who encountered the glory of the resurrected Christ.

 As you read 2 Corinthians 1-5, see the rich images Paul taps into from the Exodus stories.
 In chapter 3, watch for his re-reading and re-interpretation of: